andreysakhno/nothing-landing/README.md

 ## Description

 This project is a Landing Page using modern web development technologies.
-Its key features include adaptability, flexible grid and semantic markup.
+Its key features include adaptability, flexible grid, and semantic markup.

 ## Technologies Used

 - **HTML**
 - **BEM**
-- **SCSS** (mixins variables)
+- **SCSS** (mixins, variables)
 - **Grid and Flexbox**.

 ## Features